The Bankrate promise

 Sometimes, builders ask buyers to waive their rights under an implied warranty when an express warranty is offered, so it’s important to read all warranties closely.
 Enlisting a real estate agent or attorney to review them, as well as the purchase contract, may help you avoid unscrupulous builders, Jaffe says.

 Builder warranties are not a blanket guarantee for all types of defects or problems with a new home.
-Here’s a list of items that Jaffe says builder warranties do not typically cover:
+Jaffe says they typically do not cover the following:

 - Products covered by a manufacturer’s warranty (such as appliances)